-Source: WHO report 201613.

-In order to forecast healthcare budgeting, it will become crucial for governments to include future generic and biosimilar medicines in their horizon scanning.
-This was recently underlined by the Council of the European Union which highlighted 'the importance of timely availability of generics and biosimilars in order to facilitate patients' access to pharmaceutical therapies and to improve the sustainability of national health systems' 14.
-13 WHO report.
-Challenges and opportunities in improving access to medicines through efficient public procurement in the WHO European Region.
-2016.
-14 Council of the European Union.
-Council conclusions on strengthening the balance in the pharmaceutical systems in the EU and its Member States.
-2016.

-The role of generic medicines in the sustainability of healthcare systems The generic medicines industry is the main provider of medicines in the EU, accounting for 56% of dispensed medicines at only 22% of pharmaceutical expenditure.
-By 2020, generic medicines are even expected to make up 70-80% of the medicines used in Europe.
-Generic medicines provide an incredible opportunity for European governments to achieve efficiency gains which can be invested in other components of healthcare systems.
-Without competition from generic medicines, payers in Europe would have had to pay €100BN more in 201415.
-At the same time, generic medicines also considerably increase patient access to essential medicines.
-Between 2005 and 2014, generic medicines enabled twice as many patients to be treated across seven key therapy areas16 without any impact on overall treatment cost, as shown in figure 5.
+Source: WHO report 201613 In order to forecast healthcare budgeting, it is crucial for governments to include future generic and biosimilar medicines in their horizon scanning similarly to what is being done in the UK by the UK Medicines Information Service - UKMi14.
+This was recently underlined by the Council of the European Union which highlighted 'the importance of timely availability of generics and biosimilars in order to facilitate patients' access to pharmaceutical therapies and to improve the sustainability of national health systems'.
+The role of generic medicines in the sustainability of healthcare systems The generic medicines industry is the main provider of medicines in the EU, accounting for 62% of dispensed medicines at only 29% of pharmaceutical expenditure.
+By 2020, generic medicines are even expected to make up 70-80% of the medicines used in Europe15.
+Without competition from generic medicines, payers in Europe would have had to pay €100BN more in 2014.
+Generic medicines provide an incredible opportunity for European governments to achieve efficiency gains which can be invested in increasing patient access to essential medicines, reducing health inequalities between European countries16.
+Between 2005 and 2014, generic medicines enabled twice as many patients to be treated across seven key therapy areas without any impact on overall treatment cost, as shown in Figure 5.